Flotomate/product_docs/source/dashboard/managing-a-dashboard.rst

   d.
 Privacy settings (Whom to share the duplicate Dashboard with, either Technicians, Technician Groups or both).

+  e.
+Advance settings; you can ignore time and location filters.

 - When done, click on **Duplicate** to finish the process.

 Making a Dashboard the Default